A love capable of faithfulness

 Dearest Bishop Agustin Roman; dear priests and deacons; dear seminarians; dear sisters of our Congregation and all other sisters that have come to be with us tonight; dear family members, friends and Apostles of the Two Hearts.

 Fidelity is a concrete and visible expression of love.
 Fidelity to the love embraced and to the love offered is a mature decision of the heart that moves us to forever remain constant to the fiat we have given.
-One of the titles attributed to the Virgin Mary in the Litanies of Loreto, which because of its simplicity seems to me so powerful, is that of: Faithful Virgin.
+One of the titles attributed to the Virgin Mary in the Litanies of Loreto, which because of its simplicity seems to me so powerful, is that of Faithful Virgin.
 How beautiful it is to live and die being faithful!
-To be able to do this we need to learn from the Virgin Mary’s faithful heart, to have an interior and exterior disposition of fidelity.
+To be able to do this we need to learn from the Virgin Mary’s faithful heart to have an interior and exterior disposition of fidelity.
 What is this faithfulness of Mary?
 What are its dimensions?
-I would like to briefly mention the words that the Servant of God, John Paul II said about this topic during his first trip to the Basilica of Guadalupe in Mexico:
+I would like to briefly mention the words that the Servant of God John Paul II said about this topic during his first trip to the Basilica of Guadalupe in Mexico:

-“The first dimension of faithfulness is called seeking.
-Mary was faithful, first of all, when she began to lovingly seek the deep sense of God’s plan in her and for the world.
-“How shall this be?”- she asked the angel of the Annunciation.
-There will be no faithfulness if it is not rooted in this ardent, patient and generous search; if one cannot find in the heart of man a question, to which only God has the answer, or better said, to which only God is the answer.
+The first dimension is called search.
+Mary was faithful first of all when she began, lovingly, to seek the deep sense of God's plan in her and for the world…How shall this be?—she asked the Angel of the Annunciation…There will not be faithfulness if it is not rooted in this ardent, patient, and generous search; if there is not in man’s heart a question to which only God gives an answer, or rather, to which only God is the answer.

-I ask our Blessed Mother, the faithful Virgin that she may keep you in her Immaculate Heart so that in the school of her spousal and maternal love, you learn the beautiful lesson of fidelity.
-A lesson that she, more than anyone else, can give us - since her Fiat at the Annunciation was the same Fiat she gave at the Cross…and it is this same Fiat that the Heart of the Church proclaims to her Spouse - our Lord Jesus Christ, from generation to generation.
+I ask our Blessed Mother, the faithful Virgin, that she may keep you in Her Immaculate Heart so that in the school of Her spousal and maternal love, you learn the beautiful lesson of fidelity.
+A lesson that She, more than anyone else, can give us – since Her fiat at the Annunciation was the same fiat she gave at the Cross…and it is this same fiat that the Heart of the Church proclaims to her Spouse, our Lord Jesus Christ, from generation to generation.

 In the love of the Two Hearts,